-In all cases, you will be disqualified from driving unless the appeal judge is persuaded to give you a ‘section 10’ – which means that you are guilty but a conviction is not recorded against your name.
+In all cases, you will be disqualified from driving unless the appeal judge is persuaded to give you a ‘section 10 dismissal or conditional release order’ – which means that you are guilty but a conviction is not recorded against your name.

 Losing your licence, even for a relatively short period of time, can be debilitating.